Gold price in Azerbaijan up

 By Zeyni Jafarov – Trend:

-The prices of precious metals, excluding silver, increased in Azerbaijan on Nov.
-4 compared to the previous price, Trend reports on Nov.
-4 referring to the data published by the Central Bank of Azerbaijan (CBA).
+The prices of precious metals increased in Azerbaijan on Nov.
+6 compared to the previous price, Trend reports on Nov.
+6 referring to the data published by the Central Bank of Azerbaijan (CBA).

 |